lukdwo/OpenWRT-collectd-MQTT-HA/README.md

 When finished, you will have a new MQTT device named after the name you have chosen above, and the entities will be populated.

+If some entities don't provide values, here's what it could be happening.
-Please note that some entities require additional OpenWRT mod packages.
+- These entities require additional OpenWRT mod packages.
+- The default MQTT topics don't correspond to those published by your router.
+This is expected since every router is different.
+Refer to the Troubleshooting section to find the right topics.

 ## Dashboard and card setup